-Often times I’m told by caregivers trying to create a consistent schedule for their kids, “It doesn’t work”.
-Caregivers are exhausted and often get worn down when trying to implement something new or stay with something that isn’t a good fit.
+Parents and caregivers who are trying to create a consistent schedule for their kids often say, “It doesn’t work.”
+Caregivers are exhausted.
+I get it.
+Many times, parents get worn down when trying to implement something new or stay with something that isn’t a good fit simply because it is “easier.”
 Everyone and every situation is unique, to say the least.
 Don’t despair though…here are a few tips of support to set yourself and your children up for success.

 Start with this simple sequence: Warm up, challenge, and cool down.
-This can be repeated a number of times throughout the day- I like utilizing this for morning, afternoon, and evening.
+This can be repeated a number of times throughout the day.
+I like using it for for morning, afternoon, and evening.
 Breaking up the day and focusing on one step at time can make all the difference.
-No worries, you got this right!?!
+You CAN do this.

-I suggest sandwiching the more challenging times in the middle of the morning, afternoon, and evening segments of the day.
-These are times of day when children are less likely to have other factors contributing to tantrums or meltdowns like being tired or hungry.
-Plus they are still motivated by cool down activities that provide more freedom and relaxation.
+Sandwiching the more challenging times in the middle of the morning, afternoon, and evening segments of the day will make your life much easier.
+Avoid times when kids are more likely to have tantrums or meltdowns because they are tired or hungry.
+Putting these challenges “in the middle” can also help motivate your kids to look look forward to cool down activities that provide more freedom and relaxation.
 It’s always nice to have one extra tool in your pocket that you can pull out and use.

 Also, don’t forget you can use cool down as a motivational tool.
 This may be a reminder of getting to play at the park or outside, screen time, or even a special fun event like going to the pool, playing with bubbles, or having a play date.
-Remember, it is important to mean what you say as a parent- so tread carefully.
-This is not meant to be a threat of something to be taken away, rather a reminder of things to work or look forward to.
+Remember, it is important to mean what you say as a parent — so tread carefully.
+Don’t use privileges as a threat of something to be taken away.
+Rather, they are a reminder of things to work towards or look forward to.